langfuse/langfuse-docs/pages/guides/cookbook/js_langfuse_sdk.md

 ### Option 2: Using LangChain

-This step shows how to trace Langchain applications using the [Langchain integration](https://langfuse.com/docs/integrations/langchain/tracing) which is fully interoperable with the Langfuse SDK.
+This step shows how to trace LangChain applications using the [LangChain integration](https://langfuse.com/docs/integrations/langchain/tracing) which is fully interoperable with the Langfuse SDK.

 Since this is a native integration, the model parameters and outputs are automatically captured.

 Steps:

 1. Create wrapper span to contain this section within the trace
-2. Create Langchain handler scoped to this span by passing `root`
+2. Create LangChain handler scoped to this span by passing `root`
-3. Pass handler to Langchain to natively capture Langchain traces
+3. Pass handler to LangChain to natively capture LangChain traces
 4. End wrapper span to get span-level latencies